Anti-Russia protests turn violent in Georgia | DW | 20.06.2019

 Riot police in Georgia have fired rubber bullets and tear gas as demonstrators tried to enter the national parliament building.
-An invite for a Russian lawmaker to speak to the legislature sparked the unrest.
+A Russian lawmaker had addressed the legislature Georgian parliamentary speaker's seat.

 Police fired volleys of tear gas and rounds of rubber bullets as a crowd gathered outside Georgia's parliament on Thursday evening to demand the resignation of the legislature's speaker.